High Leptin levels lead to weight loss resistance, a ravenous appetite, and constant weight gain (yes it can make weight loss almost impossible).

 So let’s jump into that:

 You can consider high leptin levels as a constant signal to your body to constantly grow.

 That means EVERYTHING in your body is in a state of growth (the exact opposite of what you want to happen if you want to lose weight).

 That means your priority should be on lowering these leptin levels to reduce or eliminate that signal of growth.

 Only then will your body enter into a state where it can actually burn energy, burn fat, and fix your metabolism.

-We can take it one step further and talk about high protein levels which is expressed by high levels of mTOR but we will discuss this later.
+We can take it one step further and talk about high protein levels which are expressed by high levels of mTOR but we will discuss this later.

 The bottom line:

 Leptin resistance and insulin resistance usually accompany one another.